Gender Differences in Speech Development in Toddlers

 Right from the beginning, people display differences in their behaviour when interacting with baby girls and baby boys.
-Girls are commonly treated with more gentleness, while boys are dealt with with more playfulness.
-However, infants and most young toddlers cant really be differentiated on the basis of their gender when they dress up in similar clothes.
-Its only when they reach the age of about 30 months that differences begin to appear, whether through the activities they like to engage in, their personal choices, behaviour, and manner of speaking.
+Girls are commonly treated with more gentleness, while boys are dealt with more playfulness.
+However, infants and most young toddlers can’t really be differentiated on the basis of their gender when they dress up in similar clothes.
+It’s only when they reach the age of about 30 months that differences begin to appear, whether through the activities they like to engage in, their personal choices, behaviour, and manner of speaking.

 Understanding Gender Differences in Language Development

-- Even though girls begin to speak at an earlier age than boys, the difference is only of a few months.
+- Even though girls begin to speak at an earlier age than boys, the difference is only a few months.
 There’s a normally accepted range in age within which most children begin to speak, which is 18-24 months.
 Girls are often at the beginning period of this timeline and boys at the later end.

 - Studies have revealed that the part of the brain associated with picking up languages performs harder in girls than in boys.
 Different parts of the brain are also involved in tasks associated with languages, creating the basic gender difference in child language development.

 - Not very surprisingly, its also been found that language development in children is boosted by being engaged in physical play.
-This also encourages them to interact with other kids and they develop a better sense of verbal communication.
+This also encourages them to interact with other kids, and they develop a better sense of verbal communication.
 Language differences also arise from the difference in physical play in girls as opposed to boys.

-- Studies suggest that gender differences in children’s speech also occur because boys tend to create an association between what they see and hear, i.e. a visual and auditory association.
-Its only when they hear or see a word that the actual meaning of it clicks.
+- Studies suggest that gender differences in children’s speech also occur because boys tend to create an association between what they see and hear, i.e., a visual and auditory association.
+It’s only when they hear or see a word that the actual meaning of it clicks.
 There are suggestions that this gender difference in speech development is because of a difference in the left cerebral hemisphere, which is larger in infant girls than boys.
 However, it doesn’t remain different as children grow.

 - Numerous studies suggest that girls naturally have a better ability to pick up verbal fluency than boys.
 They are also better at articulating their statements and have a wider vocabulary than their male counterparts.
 For example, at 16 months, girls have a vocabulary of 95 words, while boys have a vocabulary of 25 words.

-Whats your opinion and experience regarding teaching toddlers to hone their speech?
+What’s your opinion and experience regarding teaching toddlers to hone their speech?
 Do let us know!